NathanHM/maedras-vault/content/Religion/Gods/Myraes.md

 - **Kindness in Action**: Offer help and hospitality to those in need.
 - **Guard the Hearth**: Protect the sanctity and peace of your home.
 ## Clergy and Worship
-Myraes’ clergy are caretakers and advisors, promoting peace and cooperation.
+Myraes' clergy are caretakers and advisors, promoting peace and cooperation.
 Worship often includes shared meals, song, and dance, symbolizing unity and abundance.
 ## Rituals
 - **The Gathering**: A community celebration in which participants share food and stories, giving thanks to Myraes for peace and prosperity.
 - **The Hearthfire Blessing**: A ritual to bless homes, performed by lighting candles or fires, asking Myraes to protect the household.